atlaste/FluidNC/FluidNC/src/Motors/MotorsAndStepping.md

 Because of all the above, the actual speed and position of the system of every moter at any given time is *known*.
 Rotary encoders translate the position and compare it with the position of the system at the current time.

+Compensation can only be done at control points.
+Control points are points where the motors and encoders should be in alignment - which is basically at the update frequency of the motors, compensated by the time lag described above.
+So, if we have a servo with an update frequency of 50 Hz, we only have control points every (1/50s = ) 20.000 us, because we don't know the exact acceleration profile of the servo during the transition.

+Having the exact position means we can compensate for it.
+Specifically, we limit the speed and acceleration if the rotary encoder tells us we're at a different position than what we should be.
+Compensation for position is always a bit tricky, because we don't know if the encoder is wrong, or if the motor is wrong.
+To compensate, we normally assume the encoder is right, up to a limit over time.
+This limit basically ensures that we don't slam into a piece or endstop if our encoder is giving us the wrong information.

+Compensation is first and foremost done by downplaying the velocity and acceleration rates of the _other_ axis that apparently lag behind.

+Second, we can inject extra steps into the stepper engine.
+However, this is tricky because it means we have to change the rate to compensate.
+For now, we just don't and assume the hardware will catch up.